High-profile Iowa poll won’t be released

 CNN political director David Chalian said it wasn’t clear whether the issue with the single respondent was an isolated incident.

-“So out of an abundance of caution CNN and the Des Moines Register and Seltzer, the company who conducts the poll, decided not to release tonight’s poll,” Chalian said.
+“So out of an abundance of caution CNN and the Des Moines Register and Selzer, the company who conducts the poll, decided not to release tonight’s poll,” Chalian said.
 “We take the standards that we apply to our polling very seriously.”

 The decision to halt the release of the poll was based on a technical irregularity, involving the font size on a computer screen for one of the polltakers, a person at CNN told The Associated Press.